 As a Premium or Pro user, you can add aliases to your account.
 You can also add additional alias packages.
 Refer to our pricing page for details.

 Go here in your mailbox→ 'Email aliases': Click on 'Show Email Aliases'.
 Click on the plus symbol to add aliases.
 A pop-up opens where you can type the alias you want to add.
 Click on the three-dot button to choose the domain for your alias.
-This can be any of the Tutanota domains or of your own domains that you have added to your Tutanota account.
+This can be any of the Tutanota domains or of your custom email domains that you have added to your Tutanota account.

 Please note: It is technically not possible to delete aliases with a Tutanota domain can only be disabled, but not removed.
 Deactivated aliases must remain linked to your account in case you want to activate them again in the future.
-When you are using your own domain with Tutanota, you can delete aliases with your own domain and create new ones.
+When you are using your own domain with Tutanota, you can delete aliases with your custom email domain and create new ones.

 You can change the default sending address to your own domain alias (or any other alias) by changing the default sender here in your mailbox→ 'Default Sender'.
 This will make your alias the default sender.
 However, the main address of your Tutanota account (name in tab) will remain unchanged.